FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 At your appointments, we will take X-rays, monitor your implants, clean your teeth, look at the condition of your dental restoration, and examine your gums.
 It is vital to remove any tartar since dental implants are susceptible to peri-implantitis, a condition similar to gum disease.

 We encourage each patient to adopt a healthy lifestyle.
 Dr. Hall will discuss the correlation between oral health and overall health.
-A healthy lifestyle that includes a proper diet and does not include tobacco or an excess amount of alcohol will help support your oral health, enhancing the longevity of your implants.
-Following these comprehensive care guidelines ensures dental implants remain functioning for many years.
+A healthy lifestyle that includes a proper diet and doesn’t include tobacco or an excess amount of alcohol will help support your oral health and ensure your implants last.

 Dental Implants FAQs

 As your trusted dentist in Williamsburg, VA, Dr. Stacey Hall is here to help you choose the appropriate option for your restorative dentistry treatment.
-Our team is happy to speak with you regarding this option.
 Our dental implants offer several benefits to patients looking to replace one or more teeth.
-Continue reading to find answers to common questions about dental implants.
+Continue reading to find answers to common questions about dental implants:

 What is a dental implant?

 A dental implant consists of three parts.
 The first part of your dental implant is a titanium post.
-Your dentist will surgically implant this metal post so it fuses with your jawbone.
-This post will help you restore the functionality of tooth roots.
+Our dentist will surgically implant this metal post so it fuses with your jawbone.
+This post acts as a new tooth root.

-Your dentist will add an abutment after your mouth heals over the post.
-The abutment will connect the post to your dental crown.
-Finally, our dentist will place a crown on top of the abutment.
-We will fully restore the look and functionality of your tooth.
+Our dentist will add an abutment after your mouth heals over the post.
+This piece will connect the post to your dental crown.
+Finally, our dentist will place a crown, or cap.

 What are some of the benefits of dental implants?

 Dental implants are the premier method of tooth replacement.
-When you choose dental implants for tooth restoration, you enjoy tooth root functionality.
+When you choose dental implants for tooth restoration, you enjoy the functionality of a natural tooth root.
 This means no dietary restrictions or extra steps in your oral hygiene routine.
 Your dental implant will look, feel, and function like your natural tooth.
-It will not compromise your surrounding natural teeth as a dental bridge does.
+Unlike a traditional bridge, it will not compromise your surrounding natural teeth.

 Will my implant blend in with my smile?